 While the book is available on Amazon, you can only get a signed copy here on my site.

 If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.
 Buy one for yourself, gift to another.
 All you have to do is email the download link to your loved ones.

 My List of Favorite Rhubarb Recipes Keeps Growing

 Like my rhubarb plants, the list of great ways to enjoy rhubarb keeps growing.
 An Edwardian favorite, it really is a versatile vegetable, great for breakfast lunch and dinner.
+Check out the list